 Since, in these first few months, Baby is probably going to be waking up so often to feed that new parents can start to have a little trouble telling day from night themselves.
 It can be hard to tell how Baby is going to learn to start distinguishing between little naps and the big sleep-time that night is eventually supposed to be.
-As she grows, though, she is going to start to be able to sleep for longer and longer periods of time.
+As they grow, though, they are going to start to be able to sleep for longer and longer periods of time.

-You can encourage her to have longer stretches of sleep at night by making sure she sees some natural sunlight during the day, and by keeping her in relative darkness in the evening and at night, by using dim lighting, or even red bulbs, and by keeping her room dark at night.
-Darkness stimulates the body’s production of melatonin, the hormone that promotes sleepiness, and letting Baby have a little darkness in her life can help her body learn when longer sleeps should start to happen.
+You can encourage them to have longer stretches of sleep at night by making sure they see some natural sunlight during the day, and by keeping them in relative darkness in the evening and at night, by using dim lighting, or even red bulbs, and by keeping their room dark at night.
+Darkness stimulates the body’s production of melatonin, the hormone that promotes sleepiness, and letting Baby have a little darkness in their life can help their body learn when longer sleeps should start to happen.

 What are normal variations in sleep in the first 3 months?

 The American Academy of Pediatrics and the National Sleep Foundation recommend that babies this age get between 14 and 17 hours of sleep in a 24-hour period, and they recommend this because, for the vast majority of children in this age range, it’s the amount of sleep they need for healthy growth and development.

 A little extra sleep generally isn’t a problem in itself unless it gets in the way of feeding, or if a baby isn’t growing at a healthy rate, or is lethargic instead of alert when they are awake.
 When accompanied by other symptoms, sudden added sleep can be a sign of illness.
 Too little sleep can lead to irritability and poor growth and development.

 Giving babies the best chance for healthy sleep patterns from the start